 Assuming you approach it from a business perspective, for instance, you are a personal finance guru who wants to empower individuals to attain their financial freedom, then your target audience should be people who are interested in learning about personal finance, side hustles, and investment tips.

-One way to get it right when it comes to building an audience is creating a listener avatar or personas.
+One way to get it right when it comes to building an audience is by creating a listener avatar or personas.
 Just sketch out who it is you would want to listen to your podcast and this persona avatar will be something to guide you every time you plan a new episode.

 Creating a listener persona helps your show stain in focus, thus allowing you to fully engage with your audience.